roadrunner-server/docs/kv/overview-kv.md

 configuration file.
 Each storage must have a `driver` that indicates the type of connection used by those storages.
 At the moment, four different types of drivers are available: `boltdb`, `redis`, `memcached`, and `memory`.

+In the v6 beta, an unknown driver name in `kv.<storage>.driver` stops RoadRunner startup with a `no such constructor was registered` error.
+The v5 driver skipped that storage instead.
+Check the driver name.
+Confirm that your RoadRunner binary includes the driver.

 {% hint style="info" %}
 The `memory` and `boltdb` drivers do not require additional binaries and are available immediately, while the others require additional setup.
 Please see the appropriate documentation for installing [Redis Server](https://redis.io/)